xenomedia/wp-composer-starter/README.md

 Keep your branch names 11 characters or less.
 Pantheon has this limit on multidev environment names.

 * Push your branch to Github `git push origin <branch-name>`
-  * This will trigger a Job on Jeknins that will build a MulitDev on Pantheon
+  * This will trigger a Job on Jenkins that will build a MulitDev on Pantheon
   * There will be a slack alert in #SITENAME-deploys with a link to the site when it is ready
 * Test at http://`<branch-name>`-SITENAME.pantheonsite.io/
 * Visit repository on github `hub browse`